FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Your opponent proposes a takeback=Appears on the right-hand side box while playing a game.
 Below it are two buttons that allow you to either accept or decline the takeback proposal.

-Bookmark this game=The title text (what you see when you hover the mouse over) of the bookmark button (a star-shaped symbol — ★).
+Bookmark this game=The mouseover text of the bookmark button (a star-shaped symbol — ★).
 Appears on the pages of individual games.
 Example: http://lichess.org/vyvcbk8s

-Toggle background color=The title text (what you see when you hover the mouse over) of the yin and yang symbol at the top of every page.
-Clicking it toggles the theme between light and dark.
+Toggle background color=This sentence is not currently used on the site, but feel free to translate it.

 Search=This is the placeholder text (greyed-out text that disappears when you click) for the search box on the forum page (http://lichess.org/forum).
 Should be translated as a verb if possible.
 Do not make it too long because it may not fit in the box.